 - DO strive to be your healthiest self

 Keep your body healthy to encourage faster healing.
 If you smoke, make an effort to cut back or stop.
 Smoking shrinks your blood vessels, which slows the healing process.
 Avoid drinking alcohol if you are taking a blood thinner or narcotic pain medications.
 Keep your weight down, the extra pounds put greater pressure on your knee and can slow your recovery.
 Strengthen the muscles in your legs to improve overall blood flow.
 Engage in low-impact activities such as walking, swimming or peddling a stationary bike once your doctor approves it.

 - DON’T put unnecessary stress on your knee

 Avoid lifting heavy objects.
 Turn your entire body and avoid twisting your knee when you move to face a different direction.
 Be mindful of your form when you bend down, kneel and sit.
 Review these movements with your physical therapist so they can help improve your form.

 - DON’T schedule other surgical procedures while you’re recovering

 Consult a physician before scheduling dental work or other surgical procedures, especially on your bladder or intestines, as these may lead to infection in your healing knee.

 - DON’T give up!

 Remember, all individuals and surgeries are different.
 People progress at different rates and heal on their own time.
-Be patient with yourself and give yourself praise for the accomplishments you make along the way.
+Be patient with yourself and appreciate the accomplishments you make along the way.

-If you are experiencing problems during recovery, be sure to call your doctor as soon as possible to ensure proper healing and prevent further health issues.
+If you experience problems during recovery, call your doctor immediately for proper healing and to prevent further health issues.